-People with LEMS may also experience fatigue, dry mouth, weakness of the head and neck muscles, constipation, dizziness upon standing, dry eyes, and blurred vision.
+People with LEMS may also experience dry mouth, weakness of the head and neck muscles, constipation, dizziness upon standing, dry eyes, and blurred vision.
 Men may experience impotence erectile dysfunction.

 LEMS is a rare condition.
 It is estimated to affect approximately 3,000 people in the US.

 LEMS typically affects men and women between the ages of 35 and 60.
 Both men and women are equally at risk for LEMS not associated with cancer.
 Individuals with LEMS not associated with cancer are more susceptible to autoimmune disorders.